Director of Safety and Security

 Additionally, parents, guardians, and families are encouraged to contact your principal, school counselor, or Educational Services if they believe their child can benefit from counseling or any other support.
 For more information, please call (847) 582-7317.

-Please note: The Confidential Reporting Tool is not a replacement for “Text-A-Tip.”
-The CRT is an in-house program monitored and managed by LFHS Administrators.
-Students interested in contacting a Licensed Clinical Social Worker should continue to use the “Text-A-Tip” App.
+Please note: The Confidential Reporting Tool is not a replacement for “Text For Help” The CRT is an in-house program monitored and managed by LFHS Administrators.
+Students interested in contacting a Licensed Clinical Social Worker should continue to use the “Text For Help” App.

 - National Suicide Prevention Lifeline – Hours: Available 24 hours.
 Languages: English, Spanish.
 800-273-8255 | Website